Mecha-Karen/acord/README.md

 License: **GPL-3.0 License** (see the LICENSE file for details) covers all files in the **acord** repository unless stated otherwise.

+> This library is in its planning stage, so bugs may be encountered!

 ## Features
 * Uses modern pythonic, ``await`` and ``async`` syntax
 * Flexible and customisable